Que Reste-t-il de Nos Amours

 Tell me

-A small village, an old bell tower
+A little village, an old steeple

 A landscape so well hidden

-And in a cloud the dear face
+And in a cloud, the dear face

-From my past
+Of my past

-A small village, an old bell tower
+A little village, an old steeple

 A landscape so well hidden

-And in a cloud the dear face
+And in a cloud, the dear face

-From my past
+Of my past